Vauxhall Mokka Hatchback (2012 - ) Expert review

 Practicality Our rating 3/5

 Inside the Mokka, the available space is well utilised.
 There’s plenty of room for adult rear-seat passengers, thanks to relatively generous amounts of head- and legroom for what is, in essence, a car with a supermini footprint.
 The 356-litre boot (1,372 litres when the rear seats are folded flat) is very competitive by class standards and it’s a good shape, too.
 All in all, the Mokka is a practical and usable car.
+However, rivals like the Renault Captur do much better.

 Reliability Our rating 3/5